zackosowski/CSVault/Assignments/Manual Sorting Algorithms.md

 Write Python functions to implement the following sorting algorithms.
 Each function should:
 1. Take an unsorted list of integers as a parameter.
 2. Return the sorted list of integers.
-3. Print the number of steps it took to sort
+3. Print the number of steps it took to sort.

 Each algorithm should be implemented using `for` loops and any required helper functions.